-As many of you know, Dustin and I welcomed our first child, Samuel Mitchell into the world this past February.
-Here we are, eight months later, and Sam is welcoming his first teeth into the world… kind of fun for two dentists… not so fun for two tired parents!
+As many of you know, Dustin and I welcomed our first child, Samuel Mitchell, into the world this past February.
+Here we are, eight months later, and we are welcoming our baby’s first teeth into the world… kind of fun for two dentists… not so fun for two tired parents!

 Keep it short and sweet